Course

 Content

-• Organizational aspects of a company or entity
+- Organizational aspects of a company or external entity

-• Functions specific to a Mechatronics engineer and his professional environment
+- Functions of a Mechatronics engineer and their professional environment

-• Processes developed in the company or entity
+- Processes developed in the company or external entity

-• Communication with professionals of the same or different discipline
+- Communication with professionals from the same or different discipline

 Evaluation

-The tutor of the external entity is the person designated by the institution who maintains constant contact with the student and accompanies him throughout the internship period.
-The entity's tutor must fill in the evaluation form provided by the UVic-UCC academic tutor in which:
+The tutor of the external entity is the person designated by the entity who maintains constant contact with the student and accompanies him/her throughout the internship period.
+The tutor of the external entity must fill out the evaluation form provided by the academic tutor of UVic-UCC, which evaluates:

-• Achievement of the learning outcomes associated with the competencies
+- Achievement of learning outcomes associated with competencies

-• Development of the tasks that need to be done in the entity
+- Development of the tasks that need to be done in the external entity

-The academic tutor of the UVic-UCC ensures that the internship program is complied with, monitors it and asks the company or entity for an assessment of the internships carried out by the student.
+The academic tutor at UVic-UCC ensures compliance with the internship program, monitors it and requests an assessment of the internships carried out by the student from the company or external entity.
 The academic tutor is responsible for correcting and evaluating the report.

-Make the final assessment of the subject on academic tutor of the UVic-UCC, which calculates the final grade taking into account the following items:
+The academic tutor at UVic-UCC gives the final grade taking into account the following items:

-They are grounds for "suspension" of curricular practices:
+They are reasons for "failure" of curricular practices:

-• Non-compliance with the hours corresponding to the internship stay at the company or entity
+- Failure to comply with the hours corresponding to the internship at the company or external entity

-• Failure to submit the internship report within the established terms and requirements
+- Failure to submit the internship report within the deadlines and with the established requirements

-• Non-fulfillment of the tasks assigned to the student (as part of the internship) at the company or entity
+- Failure to complete the tasks assigned to the student (within the framework of the internship) at the company or external entity

-• Lack of discipline, breach of the code of ethics or violation of confidentiality
+- Lack of discipline, breach of the code of ethics or breach of confidentiality

 Methodology

-In the year you want to do an internship, you must register for the internship together with the other subjects of the course in July.
+In the year in which you want to do an internship, you must register for the internship together with the other subjects of the course on the July registration date.

 1. Notify that you want to do an internship

-At the beginning of the year in which a student wants to do an internship, it is necessary to notify by filling in the forms "Notification of intention to do an internship during the course", which is in the center classroom, practice section.
+At the beginning of the course in which a student wants to do an internship, they must notify this by filling out the form.
+"Notification of intention to do internship during the course", which is located in the center classroom, practical section.

-Once the internship coordination knows which students want to do an internship that year, mandatory orientation and training sessions are planned to help the student develop their resume and cover letters and learn how to interview.
+Once the internship coordination knows which students want to do an internship that year, mandatory orientation and training sessions are planned to help the student in preparing the internship. curriculum vitae, cover letters and learning how to conduct an interview.

-Internship coordination and the Careers Service accompany students in their search for an internship.
+The internship coordination and the Professional Careers Service accompany the student in their search for an internship position.

-When the student has already contacted an external company or entity and been accepted, they must fill out the form "Application for internship agreement", which is in the center classroom, in the practice section.
+When the student has already contacted a company or external entity and has been accepted, they must fill out the form "Application for internship agreement", which is located in the center classroom, in the practice section.

-Once the form is filled out online a copy of the DNI and CV must be sent by email to carreres.professionals@uvic.cat.
+Once the form is filled out online A copy of your ID and CV must be sent by email to scp.practiques.fcte@uvic.cat.

-3. Signature of the annex to the agreement
+3. Signing of the annex to the agreement

-Once the agreement request form is filled in, the Careers Service prepares the annex to the agreement for the student in question.
-The agreement between the company or entity and the UVic-UCC must already be signed (if not, it is signed then).
+Once the agreement request form has been completed, the Careers Service prepares the annex to the agreement for the student in question.
+The agreement between the company or external entity and UVic-UCC must already be signed (if not, it is signed at that time).

-This annex to the agreement is sent by email to the company or entity and to the student and the UVic tutor.
-In this way, all parties involved have all the information associated with this internship (the UVic-UCC tutor, the company tutor, the internship period...).
+This annex to the agreement is sent to the company or external entity, the student and the UVic-UCC tutor for signature.
+This way, all parties involved have all the information associated with this internship position (the UVic-UCC tutor, the company tutor, the internship period, etc.).

-• It is essential that the agreement and the annex have been signed before starting the internship, in order to have valid insurance coverage (compulsory school insurance, accident insurance and civil liability insurance).
+- It is essential that the agreement and annex have been signed before starting the internship, in order to have valid insurance coverage (compulsory school insurance, accident insurance and civil liability insurance).

-• When starting the internship, the student must contact the UVic tutor to establish how the follow-up will be done, to find out how it will be evaluated and how the report should be.
+- When starting the internship, the student must contact the UVic-UCC tutor to establish how the follow-up will be done, to find out how it will be evaluated and what the report should be like.

-• You cannot be at the company from the final date stated in the annex to the agreement.
+- You cannot be at the external entity after the final date stated in the annex to the agreement.

-Once the internship period has ended, you must hand in an internship report to the corresponding space in the internship classroom within a maximum period of 10 days after completing the internship.
-In internships that end at the end of January, at the beginning of June or at the end of August, the report must be prepared during the internship period and must be submitted by January 30 at the latest , June 5 or September 5.
-That way they can evaluate before the closing of the acts.
+Once the internship period has ended, a internship report must be submitted to the corresponding space in the classroom of the internship subject within a maximum period of 10 days after the internship has ended.
+In internships that end at the end of January, at the beginning of June or at the end of August, the report must be prepared during the internship period and must be submitted no later than January 30, June 5 or September 5.
+This way, it can be evaluated before the closing of the proceedings.

-It must be remembered that each internship subject has an associated report, even if consecutive subjects are taken at the same company or entity.
-In addition to sending the report to the UVic tutor, it must be uploaded to the corresponding task in the practice Moodle classroom.
+It is important to remember that each practical subject has an associated report, even if the subjects are taken consecutively and at the same company or external entity.
+Each report must be uploaded to the assignment in the Moodle classroom of the corresponding practical subject.

 6. Evaluation